The War of the Worlds: Adaptations

-The first film adaptation was The War of the Worlds, produced in 1953 by George Pal, directed by Byron Haskin, and starring Gene Barry, set in contemporary Southern California.
+The first film adaptation was The War of the Worlds, produced in 1953 by George Pal, directed by Byron Haskin, and starring Gene Barry and Ann Robinson, set in contemporary Southern California and notable for its Academy-Award-winning special effects.
 In 2005, Steven Spielberg directed another film version starring Tom Cruise, set in contemporary America on the East Coast.
 A third film adaptation, directed by Rich Lee and starring rapper Ice Cube, was released in 2025, set in contemporary America.

 In 1978, Jeff Wayne produced a musical album of the story, with the voices of Richard Burton and David Essex.
 Wayne has also toured two live concert musical versions.
 That same year a stage adaptation by Albert Reyes was mounted at the Nat Horne Theatre in New York.

 An immersive experience of The War of the Worlds set to Jeff Wayne's score opened in London in 2019.
-The show uses a blend of virtual reality, volumetric holograms and live theatre.
+The show used a blend of virtual reality, volumetric holograms and live theatre.
+Unfortunately, the experience was forced to close its doors in early 2026.